oracleNetworkProtocol/plugchain/docs/get-started/mainnet.md

 ### Start node from genesis

 :::tip
-You must use PLUGChain [v0.5.0](https://github.com/oracleNetworkProtocol/plugchain.git) to initialize your node.
+You must use Plug Chain [v0.5.0](https://github.com/oracleNetworkProtocol/plugchain.git) to initialize your node.
 :::

 1. Initialize the node